danialabubakar91/django_todo/README.md

 # django_todo
 A todo site to manage your todos.
-The site also include a rest api section.
+The site also includes a rest api section.

 Stack: Django 4.0.3, Django Rest Framework, Bootstrap